-I have been having some tremendous breakthroughs in this past year.
-I am grateful for that.
+I have been having some tremendous breakthroughs in this year.
 With every new name, a piece of me and and my history slides into place.
 Into memory.
 Searching for Matilda’s Roots My search for my great-grandmother Matilda’s roots is a wonderful example of the value of cluster research.
 For many years, I knew nothing about […]

 Tag: Madison County

 Untangling Matildas: Brick Wall Crashes ...

 My great-grandfather John Smith was born in Georgia and migrated to Jacksonville, Florida sometime around 1900.
 His roots in Georgia continue to be one of my greatest brick walls.
 (Update, 2018: DNA uncovered his roots!)
 I had a huge breakthrough on John’s wife’s family yesterday.
 This is an excellent case study in evaluating evidence.
 Georgia […]

 My ggrandmother Georgia Harris’ line has always been a challenge to research.
 But it reminded me of the fact that when we are searching parents, that parents often move with their children.
 Awhile ago, I made some headway in tracing her roots.
 She was not from Jacksonville (Duval County) Florida, as oral history said.
 She was […]